mushishi78/romsey-chamber/_events/2015-02-20-free-event-how-public-speaking-can-help-you-in-your-business.md

 ---
-title: 'Free event: How public speaking can help you in your business'
+heading: 'Free event: How public speaking can help you in your business'
 date: '2015-02-25'
 start-time: '7:30'
 end-time: '-'